-All government agencies shall over time endeavor and build the capacity and practice to upload in full all other contracts, agreements, or treaties covered under this section, in particular those that are of the highest public interest by reason of the amounts involved and the impact of the transaction to the public.
+- (10) Mechanisms or procedures by which the public may participate in or otherwise influence the formulation of policy or the exercise of its powers - All government agencies shall over time endeavor and build the capacity and practice to upload in full all other contracts, agreements, or treaties covered under this section, in particular those that are of the highest public interest by reason of the amounts involved and the impact of the transaction to the public. - Sec.

-- Sec.
 10. Protection of Privacy.
-While providing for access to information in public records, this Act also affords full protection of the right to privacy of individuals, as follows: - (a) Disclosure of public records involving personal data shall be guided by the principle of transparency, legitimate purpose, and proportionality; - (b) A government agency must ensure that personal and sensitive information in its custody or under its control is disclosed only as permitted under this Act; - (c) A government agency must protect personal data in its custody or under its control in accordance with the provisions of the Data Privacy Act of 2012, its implementing rules and regulations, and issuances by the National Privacy Commission. - (d) An employee, officer or official of a government agency who has access, whether authorized or unauthorized, to personal and sensitive information in the custody of the agency, must not disclose that information except as authorized under this Act.
+While providing for access to information in public records, this Act also affords full protection of the right to privacy of individuals, as follows: - 31 (a) A government agency must ensure that personal information in its custody or 32 under its control is disclosed only as permitted under this Act;

+- 1 (b) A government agency must protect personal information in its custody or 2 under its control by making reasonable security arrangements against such 3 risks as unauthorized access, collection, use, disclosure, or disposal; and - 4 (c) An employee, officer or director of a government agency, who has access, 5 whether authorized or unauthorized, to personal information in the custody of 6 the agency, must not disclose that information except as authorized UI1der this 7 Act.